 Features in Development

 When the Suunto Spartan was released in August of this year, you could say the watch was still in beta mode, with many of its planned features still to come.
 Issues around reported poor GPS accuracy appear to have all been addressed in firmware updates in the fall, along with the addition of some of the core features that I really enjoyed in the Ambit series such as the ability to customize the screens for each sport mode.

 There are several other exciting features as part of the planned software updates coming soon to the Spartan, along with Points of interest navigation, support for training plans and structured workouts, and something called Route altitude profile navigation which sounds like a great feature for mountain runners.

-> Shop for the Suunto Spartan Ultra on Amazon, and watch the video below for a demonstration.
+Shop for the Suunto Spartan Ultra on Amazon.